-Second: develop good form, and learn what exercises work best for your strength and lifting curve, this helps balance and coordinate your lifting technique that ultimately builds confidence in athletic ability.
+Second: develop good form, learn what exercises work best for your strength and lifting curve, this helps balance and coordinate lifting technique that ultimately builds confidence in athletic ability.

 Third: As your strength increases, continue focusing on building chest mass to increase overall pectoral cavity thickness.

 Many of the great traditional multi-joint exercises are essential in building chest size.
 But, the mechanics of how each of us lifts or presses can vary, from genetics to natural athletic strength and ability.

 If you have ever injured your shoulder, elbow or have developed other joint problems, this can make some of the more traditional lifts tougher, more specifically: the flat barbell bench press.

 If you can’t perform the flat bench or leaning dips for fear of developing or aggravating a nagging shoulder injury...

 don’t perform them, find the exercises and an intensity that works for you.
 Everyone wants to have a big bench press, but very few guys talk about how much they can squat or dead lift...

 In other words - the bench press is just another exercise.

 The shoulders have the ability to articulate over a wide range of motion which can invite injury if you don't treat them like your best friend.
 This muscle group will be the most responsible for assisting in big pectoral development.